Geroid/Geroid/README.md

 # Victor Rezvantsev - @geroid
-- 👋 Hi, I’m Victor - a junior iOS developer.
+- 👋 Hi, I’m Victor - a junior iOS developer from Taganrog, Russia :ru:
 - 👀 I’m interested in iOS, embedded and backend.
 - 🌱 I’m currently learning Python and Raspberry Pi.

+# Find me around the web:
+- 📫 Mail - geroid1735@gmail.com
-- 📫 How to reach me geroid1735@gmail.com or telegram tag - @ViktorRezvantsev
+- Telegram tag - @ViktorRezvantsev

 <!---
 Geroid/Geroid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.